12 Important Considerations When Choosing A Domain Name For The Website

 The above advice is not to include keywords in the domain name.
 But that is not a matter of saying that you cannot optimize.

-There are some cases, you can leave keywords that look natural, easy to remember, creative, not spam, so it should be optimal.
+There are some cases, in which you can leave keywords that look natural, easy to remember, creative, and not spam, so it should be optimal.

 Keep The Domain Name Short